janw/janw.xyz/content/post/2016-12-30-installing-a-matrix-org-synapse-server-on-uberspace.md

 Cool.
 In this example I got port 64949 opened in the firewall, so we can handle direct (mostly server-to-server / federation) connections through that.

 For client side access it is easier to handle connections via the default HTTPS port (443), but of course we can not hog that for ourselves as well.
 Therefore we employ our webserver to act as a reverse proxy on a specific URL.
-Think of a port number between 61000 and 65535, (I&#8217;ll take 64950 here) and check with `netstat -tulpen | grep 64950` that it is not already occupied by another user.
+Think of a port number between 61000 and 65535, (I'll take 64950 here) and check with `netstat -tulpen | grep 64950` that it is not already occupied by another user.
 If the command returns silently, you may use this port to configure the proxy.

 With these two ports in mind we open up the config again, and look for `listeners:` section.
 In the default config the first one is the &#8220;Main **HTTPS** listener&#8221;, which has to be equipped with `port: 64949` (the first one from the `uberspace-add-port` command).